Mo-Khalifa96/Forex-Trading-Bot/README.md

 ## Executing the Program
-**To execute the trading bot, you can download the files and run the 'Forex Trading Bot.py' script or run the program from the Jupyter notebook file provided.
+**To execute the trading bot, you can download the files and run the 'Forex Trading Bot.py' script or run the program from the Jupyter Notebook file provided.
 You can find more details on how to run the program on Jupyter inside the notebook file.
 In either case, before executing the program, you will first have to download the MetaTrader5 terminal on your personal PC from [MetaTrader5](https://www.metatrader5.com/en/download), along with the relevant Python libraries, given that this bot must be connected to the MetaTrader5 terminal for it to work.
-Upon running the program, you will be prompted for three key inputs: your usernamer, password, and your broker's server on MetaTrader5.
+Upon running the program, you will be prompted for three key inputs: your username, password, and your broker's server on MetaTrader5.
 Once it is put into action, you can track and inspect your market orders on the MetaTrader5 terminal itself.
 Feel free to try it on demo accounts with virtual money.**

 <br>

 **You can quickly access the code and execute the program from the link I have provided below.
-The link will direct you to a Jupyter notebook, with the code and function files necessary to run the bot.
+The link will direct you to a Jupyter Notebook, with the code and function files necessary to run the bot.
 I have provided more details on how to run the program on Jupyter inside the notebook.**
 <br>